SoK: Log Based Transparency Enhancing Technologies: Introduction

 \section{Introduction}

-With an increasing number of systems performing operations and assisting decisions that can have an important impact on a person's life, making systems more transparent is often suggested as a way to identify flaws in a systems, enabling accountability and making it more likely that these flaws are rectified and their impacts mitigated.
+As systems perform operations and assist decisions that can have an important impact on a person's life, transparency is often suggested as a way of identifying flaws in a system, enabling accountability and making it more likely that flaws are rectified and their impacts mitigated.

-Transparency, however, is itself a complex property to require from a system.
-The term itself is vague and it does not entail any specific way of implementing transparency, particularly in systems deployed in an environment that is adversarial to the accountability that transparency should entail.
+Transparency, however, is a complex property to require from a system.
+It does not entail any specific meaning or way of implementing transparency, particularly in systems deployed in an environment that is adversarial to the accountability that transparency should enable.
 What information is revealed?
 In what form?
 By who?
-To who?
-Through which mechanism?
-This means that transparency does not always work as desired and may even be counterproductive when badly deployed~\cite{taylor2016transparency}.
+To whom?
+How?
+As a result, transparency does not always work as desired and is sometimes even counterproductive~\cite{taylor2016transparency}.

-To address this issue, we consider log based transparency enhancing technologies as a means of achieving transparency based on logging mechanisms.
-This involves technical considerations, such as logging, sanitising, releasing and querying data, as well as external mechanisms that determine what can be done once transparency is in place i.e., acting to deal with any issues revealed through transparency.

-The aim of this paper is, therefore, to provide a systematisation that brings the relevant aspect of each mechanism into one view of log based of transparency enhancing technologies.
+In this paper, we consider achieving transparency based on logging mechanisms.
+This involves technical considerations, such as logging, sanitising, releasing and querying data, as well as non-technical external mechanisms that determine what can be done once transparency is in place.
+Our aim is to provide a systematisation that brings the relevant aspect of each mechanism into one view of log based transparency enhancing technologies.